mahdeslami11/pyannote-audio/README.md

 ## Installation

 `pyannote.audio` only supports Python 3.7 (or later) on Linux and macOS.
-It might work on Windows but there is no garantee that it does, nor any plan to add official support for Windows.
+It might work on Windows but there is no guarantee that it does, nor any plan to add official support for Windows.

 The instructions below assume that `pytorch` has been installed using the instructions from https://pytorch.org.